 Statistically speaking, only one in ten men separates from his wife.
 Melanie Mittermaier thinks: "A mistress is not a man thief.
 Because in order to steal a man, he would have to have belonged to someone beforehand.
 A mistress is also not to blame if a relationship breaks up.
 Because driving a relationship against the wall, couples usually manage completely without outside help."

-Moreover, the victim in an affair does not necessarily have to have been the victim in the relationship.
-It takes more and more people to create a mess.
-Melanie Mittermaier: "It is a myth that only unhappy couples cheat.
-When I fell in love with someone else, I was not unhappy at all.
-On the contrary: my husband and I had overcome a crisis and were on a great relationship level.
-I fell in love with someone else anyway."
+Furthermore, the victim in an affair does not have to have been the victim in the relationship.
+It always takes more people to create a mess.
+Melanie Mittermaier: "It's a myth that only unhappy couples cheat.
+When I fell in love with someone else, I wasn't unhappy at all.
+On the contrary, my husband and I had overcome a crisis and were on a great relationship level.
+I still fell in love with someone else."

 The affair manager wonders why jealousy and possessiveness should be better than being in love: "Why shouldn't it be possible to fall in love more often in life?
 Then, after ten years of marriage, I had these conversations with my husband for the first time.
 We decided to take down our fences, take down the barbed wire, and de-mine the 'cheating' area."